michaelfortunato/michaelfortunato/README.md

 I am a student [here](https://cs.uchicago.edu/mpcs-pre-doctoral-program/).

-I am interested in Using Tools From Group Theory and Topology to design new NNs that are actually useful.
+I am interested in using tools from Group Theory and Topology to design new NNs that are accessible.

 I have laid claim to my corner of the Internet:
 [michaelfortunato.dev](https://michaelfortunato.dev)